 Knowledge of organizational governance, budgeting and finances, and the technical side of drinking water and sewer management would also be strong assets.
 However, if you lack these abilities, know that we have qualified staff who manage the daily operations of our water, sewer, finance, and administration functions.

-If there is still time, ask to attend a board meeting (See calendar on the right).
+If there is still time, ask to attend a board meeting (See tab “Event”).

 If you have someone in mind whom you would like to nominate, please discuss it with them before submitting their nomination.
 The job of trustee is a serious commitment and we strongly encourage all candidates to give serious consideration to the role, well in advance of the annual general meeting.